MrClock8163/Instrumentman/docs/commands/targets/index.rst

 To run a point measurement program, the targets first must be defined.
 This is done in JSON format, providing the point IDs, prism types and their 3D coordinates in an arbitrary coordinate system.
-This application provdes ways to create such a definition.
+This application provides ways to create such a definition.

 .. note::